pcmushthaq/CustomQtGraph/README.md

-This is a library which can be used to plot line graphs in QtQuick.
+This is a library which can be used to plot line graphs in QML/QtQuick.
 A QML component is created in the library.

-The API is similar to the QtCharts API.
+The API is similar to the QtCharts API but the performance is much better than QtCharts.
 This is intended to be used for high performance applications.
 This uses SceneGraph APIs for plotting the graphs.

 This is hardware accelarated.